Phonics & Reading

-At Elmhurst English is embedded throughout the entire curriculum.
-Learners participate in dedicated daily phonics sessions in EYFS & Year 1, English lessons, Whole Class Guided Reading sessions, spelling sessions form Year 2 upwards and in story time/class reader sessions.
+At Elmhurst phonics and reading are embedded throughout the entire curriculum.
+Learners participate in dedicated daily phonics sessions in EYFS & Year 1, daily story time/class reader and reading instruction lessons (Reception to Year 6).

 Phonics - Letters & Sounds